 Betty Epperson of Epperson Realty Group

-Townhome or Condominium, What's the Difference?
+News > Townhome or Condominium, What's the Difference?

 Austin Townhomes and condos are usually thought of as different kinds of structures in a shared community.
 Most people think of a townhome as a multiple story structure like those at The Hillside in Northwest Austin - that has one or more shared walls, an attached garage, a private patio or balcony and a small yard.
 They’re like little houses without all the upkeep of a single family home.